geoff-project/coi/docs/api/coi.rst

         Run one timestep of the environment's dynamics.

-        When end of
-        episode is reached, you are responsible for calling :meth:`reset()` to reset this environment's state.
+        When end of episode is reached, you are responsible for calling `reset()` to reset this environment's state.
 Accepts an action and returns a tuple (observation, reward, done, info).

         :param action: An action provided by the agent.